 node app.js

-Open your browser and go to http://localhost:3000.
-You should see the message: "Welcome to your first API!"
+Open your browser and navigate to http://localhost:3000/api/hello.
+You should see the following JSON response:

 Congratulations!
 You’ve just built your first API.

 Did you find this guide helpful?
-Share your thoughts in the comments below, and don’t forget to share this post with fellow developers who are just starting their API journey!
+Share your thoughts in the comments below, and let us know what kind of API you’re planning to build!